Achievable logoAchievable logo

 Not relevant.

-Tetanospasmin is transported in a retrograde fashion from the neuromuscular junction to the spinal cord where it inhibits the release of inhibitory neurotransmitters GABA and glycine causing hyperactivity of the lower motor neurons, which manifests as muscle rigidity and spasms.
+Tetanospasmin is transported retrograde from the neuromuscular junction to the spinal cord.
+There, it inhibits the release of the inhibitory neurotransmitters GABA and glycine.
+This leads to hyperactivity of lower motor neurons, which manifests as muscle rigidity and spasms.
 Tetanolysin acts as a tissue lysin and breaks down tissues.

-Tetanus can be neonatal (in newborns), cephalic (localized to head region), local or generalized.
-It presents as a stiff neck, opisthotonus (backward arching of the head, neck , spine due to extreme spasm), trismus or lockjaw, “risus sardonicus” which looks like a grin due to sustained spasm of facial muscles and generalized rigidity causing apnoea, dysphagia eventually causing death.
+Tetanus can be neonatal (in newborns), cephalic (localized to the head region), local, or generalized.
+It presents with a stiff neck, opisthotonus (backward arching of the head, neck, and spine due to extreme spasm), trismus (lockjaw), and “risus sardonicus” (a grin-like facial expression due to sustained spasm of facial muscles).
+Generalized rigidity can cause apnoea and dysphagia, eventually leading to death.

 Laboratory diagnosis of tetanus